-If you are learning to code, suffering from imposter syndrome, delaying applying for your first tech job while your savings are running out, I want to say I feel you.
+If you are learning to code, suffering from imposter syndrome, and delaying applying for your first tech job while your savings are running out, I want to say I feel you.
 I was in the same situation.

 The good news is: You may succeed sooner than you expected.
 There are opportunities waiting to shower your life, regardless of your coding competency, as long as you trust your path.